 Terrible Two Double Century

 Climbing its mountains with 16,000 feet of vertical gain in 100 degrees would be a challenge for almost any cyclist, I knew.
-Hence, I did more training than in this year than any other year of my life.
-In addition, in the weeks prior to the event, I upgraded Canny’s components to 9-speed Campagnolo!
-(Chorus Ergopower levers, Racing-T front derailleur, and Veloce rear derailleur.
-I mated these with a Shimano Ultegra cassette on an Ultegra hub.)
-I am pleased to report the new Campy components are far more precise and positive-feeling than my old Shimano 105 ones!
+Hence, I did more training in this year than any other year of my life.
+In addition, in the weeks prior to the event, I upgraded my Cannondale 3.0‘s components to 9-speed Campagnolo.
+This included Chorus Ergopower levers, a Racing-T front derailleur, and Veloce rear derailleur.
+I mated these with a Shimano Ultegra cassette on an Ultegra hub after implementing this Shimano-to-Campagnolo 9-speed cassette-adapting kluge.
+The new Campy components were far more precise and positive-feeling than the old Shimano 105 ones.

-I even managed to borrow a friend’s high-powered bicycle light just for this ride (thanks Dave!)
-A couple days before the ride I even stocked up on Clif bars and Clif shots, a diversion from my usual cereal and granola bars.
+I even managed to borrow a friend’s high-powered bicycle light just for this ride (thanks, Dave).
+A couple days before the ride I stocked up on Clif bars and Clif shots, a diversion from my usual cereal and granola bars.
 I tested everything two days before the ride, and thought I was totally prepared.
 What could go wrong?

-Then in the mid-morning, our office administrator exclaims, “Wow, are you sick?
-You look like you have a fever!”
+In the mid-morning, our office administrator exclaimed, “Wow, are you sick?
+You look like you have a fever.”

-So the entire day I just consume gallons and gallons of fluids, including some great chicken bouillon at work.
-Then I sleep for a few hours at home before waking up at 2:30 in the morning to pack and head off for Santa Rosa.
-Great, at least the sore throat and fever had seemed to have subsided somewhat!
-Off to Santa Rosa in the MG!
+So in a quest to make a miraculous 24-hour recovery, I consumed gallons and gallons of fluids, including some great chicken bouillon at work.
+Then I slept for a few hours at home before waking up at 2:30 a.m. to pack and drive over to the ride.
+The sore throat and fever actually had subsided somewhat.
+Off to Santa Rosa in the MG.

 The First 75 Miles

-I get to the start of the ride listening to Top Gun music (”Highway to the Danger Zone”) one whole hour early.
-I eat a muffin and wait for the pre-ride announcement, which lasts 10 minutes and I do not really listen to.
-During this time some people are crowding around Canny to admire not only her pretty frame but her new Campy components. !Vivo Campagnolo!
+I arrived at the start of the ride listening to Top Gun music (Highway to the Danger Zone) one whole hour early.
+I ate a muffin and waited for the pre-ride announcement, which lasted 10 minutes.
+During this time some people crowded around my Cannondale to admire not only her pretty frame but her new Campy components.

-And finally at 6:30a, we’re off!
-I start off the back but move my way up in the first 20 miles.
-I cannot believe how good I am feeling considering that the day before I felt so miserable!
-Maybe this ride will be possible after all!
+The ride then commenced at 6:30 a.m.
+I started off the back but moved my way up in the first 20 miles.
+I could not believe how good I was feeling considering that the day before I felt so miserable.

-I am ahead of about 40 people by the time we get to Trinity Grade, the first climb of the day.
-It is a gradual climb, and I am still feeling okay.
-Concentrating on maintaining an efficient line and steady strokes, I seem to be at the top of this double climb without exerting too much effort.
-It really wasn’t too bad!
+I was ahead of about 40 people by the time we got to Trinity Grade, the first climb of the day.
+It was a gradual climb, and I was still feeling okay.
+Concentrating on maintaining an efficient line and steady strokes, I was at the top of this double summit without exerting too much effort.
+It really wasn’t too bad.

-And what a glorious descent!
-I get into my best aero-tuck, with my hands next to stem and chin practically on the stem.
-As I would remark to another rider, the road is in very good condition, with good visibility.
+The descent was glorious.
+I got into my best aerodynamic tuck, with hands next to the stem and chin practically on top of it.
+The road was in very good condition with good visibility.
 I guess I was expecting something much worse considering the warnings from before the ride.
-Those terrible roads would come later, the other rider told me.
-So I enjoy these good roads for now.
+But another rider told me the truly terrible roads would come later.

-Here I am reminded of why I love bicycling, why I love doing these rides.
-Beautiful scenery, a wonderful descent… ah yes.
-These feelings would be fleeting, however.
-Over the next couple of hours my body would go into a rapid, downhill spiral, succumbing to the illness that had taken over me the day before.
+Here I was reminded of why I love bicycling so much: beautiful scenery and wonderful descents.
+Those feelings were fleeting, however.
+Over the next couple of hours my body rapidly went into downhill spiral, succumbing to the illness that had taken over me the day before.

 Mile 75 to Lunch

-After Trinity Grade I am riding solo for a while, only to be joined by a rider on a new Cannondale.
-We exchange pulls, and are going FAST!
-So fast that, after 15 minutes, I am really feeling beat and have to go solo again.
-It is clearly not a good idea to be trying to work with this hot-shot.
+After Trinity Grade I rode solo for a while, and then was joined by a rider on a new Cannondale.
+We exchanged pulls and were going fast.
+So fast that, after 15 minutes, I am really feeling beat and had to ride solo again.
+It was clearly not a good idea to be trying to work with this speed demon.

-Then a paceline comes up, which I join thinking “less work, more speed.”
-I’m also becoming somewhat concerned of my time splits at this point.
+Then a paceline came up, which I joined thinking “less work, more speed.”
+I was also becoming somewhat concerned of my time splits at this point.
 Riding solo, I was only going 13-16 mph.
-My goal was to finish the first 100 miles within 7 hours, and though I am still on pace to do so, I am definitely pushin’ it.
+My goal was to finish the first 100 miles within 7 hours, and though I was still on pace to do so, I was definitely cutting it close.

-But this is not the paceline to join.
-Mainly, because of this one obnoxious old rider in it!
-He frequently yells out rude remarks at everyone (such as calling a guy “you jackrabbit” for not maintaining a steady pace at the front, etc.), and shout an obnoxious “SWITCH!” every 45 seconds or so, as if the guy in front wouldn’t know when to pull off on his own accord.
-Surely he just wants to maintain an efficient flow, but he is really grating on my nerves.
+It turned out this was not a good paceline to join.
+This is because of an insufferable old man in it.
+He frequently screamed rude remarks (such as calling a guy “you jackrabbit” for not maintaining a steady pace at the front), and shouted an obnoxious “SWITCH!” every 45 seconds.
+He began to really grate on my nerves.

-Still, I hang with them for 20 minutes, though, until the first big test of the day comes… The Geisers.
-This is a visibly steep climb, and the sun is now high above.
-I stop to remove my arm warmers, only to hear more obscenities from that old man, this time directed at me.
-I wait before he’s well up the road before I mount back on my bike.
-No need to deal with people who need an attitude adjustment when there are other things to worry about.
+Still, I hung with them for 20 minutes until the first big test of the day: The Geisers.
+This was a visibly steep climb and completely exposed to the sun.
+I stopped to remove my arm warmers, only to hear more obscenities from the old man, this time directed at me.
+I waited until he was well up the road before I mounted back onto my bike.
+No need to deal with people who need an attitude adjustment when there were other things to worry about.

-Such as this climb!
-I am really dying at this point, and everyone is passing me.
-It seems to go on forever and yet I have nothing in my legs.
-I don’t even have the energy to reach down for my water bottle anymore.
+Such as this climb.
+I was really dying at this point, and everyone was passing me.
+It seemed to go on forever and yet I had nothing in my legs.
+I didn’t even have the energy to reach down for a water bottle anymore.

-Psychologically I am suffering, too.
-The official time limit of 16.5 hours is like a monkey on my back, and reaching my goal of the first 100 miles in 7 hours is quickly slipping away.
-I’m going only 6-8 mph up this hill, and am getting dropped by everyone!
-And where’s the end of the climb?
+Psychologically I was suffering, too.
+The official time limit of 16.5 hours was like a monkey on the back, and reaching my goal of the first 100 miles in 7 hours was quickly slipping away.
+I was going only 6-8 mph up this hill, and was getting dropped by everyone.
+And where was the end of the climb?

-When the 7th hour does come I’m hardly even at Mile 90 still.
-I am somewhat seriously considering abandoning the entire race now, feeling sick, tired, and demoralized.
-Yet, something keeps me going, if barely.
-I have never abandoned an ultramarathon ride in my life.
-I resolve that if I do not finish the ride, it’ll have to be because the ride organizers kick me off the course later in the day for being out too late, not because I’m a quitter.
-So I reluctantly carry on.
+When the seventh hour does come I was at only Mile 90.
+I was somewhat seriously considering abandoning the entire ride now, feeling sick, tired, and demoralized.
+Yet, something kept me going, if barely.
+I have never abandoned an ultra-marathon ride in my life.
+I resolved that if I were to not finish the ride, it would have to be because the ride organizers kicked me off the course later in the day for being out too late, not because I was a quitter.
+So I reluctantly carried on.

-All I can think about now is getting to lunch, and trying to recuperate as much as I can over there.
-I am clearly dehydrated by this point, but despite not having drunk too much at this point, I am nearly out of water.
-I also feel that the disgusting Clif Bars, Clif Shots, and Revenge Energy Drink (which I tried at a previous rest stop and even made the mistake of filling up one of my bottles with… absolutely disgusting stuff!) only compounded the dehydration problem.
-All of them are extremely dense with carbohydrates and require lots of additional water to go down with them.
-I resolve that I would stick with only water and “real food” such as cookies and cake for the rest of the ride and perhaps all of my future rides.
+All I could think about was getting to lunch, and trying to recuperate as much as I could over there.
+I was dehydrated by this point, but despite not having drunk too much, I was nearly out of water.
+I also felt that the Clif Bars, Clif Shots, and Revenge Energy Drink (which I tried at a previous rest stop and even made the mistake of filling up one of my bottles with; it was disgusting) only compounded the dehydration problem.
+Those “energy” foods were extremely dense with carbohydrates and required lots of additional water to go down with them.
+I resolved that I would use only water and “real food” such as cookies and cake for the rest of the ride, and perhaps all future rides as well.

-At last, some cyclists heading the other way shout out, “You’re almost to lunch!
-Just a few more miles!”
-This is encouraging, and indeed, just a few miles up is the park where lunch was supposed to be at.
+Not too long afterward, some cyclists heading the other way shouted, “You’re almost to lunch; just a few more miles!”
+Indeed, just a few miles up was the park where lunch was supposed to be at.
 But where was it?

-Another cyclist and I are looking for where lunch is for about 5 minutes, when we finally realize it is about a quarter of a mile farther.
-I wish signs were posted better.
-Anyhow, at lunch, I chuck down 2 whole water bottles in order to try to fend off the effects of dehydration, and 10 minutes I get going again.
+Another cyclist and I looked for about 5 minutes, after which we realized it was a quarter of a mile further.
+I wished signs were posted better.
+Anyhow, at lunch, I chucked two water bottles in order to fend off the effects of dehydration.
+Ten minutes later, I got going again.

 Lunch to the Pacific

-Thinking that the route goes the way the cyclists were going who, just 15 minutes earlier, were cheering me on, I start heading the wrong way.
-I get about a mile out when it dawns on me this is probably not the way to go and head back to lunch.
-Drat, just added on >10 minutes and 2 miles to the ride!
-I am quite bitter at the cyclists who were encouraging me, as I thought they must have been doing the ride also.
-It turns out they were just doing another ride with their local bike club but just happened to know about the Terrible Two going on.
+Thinking that the route went the way the cheering cyclists were going 15 minutes earlier, I started heading the wrong way.
+I got a mile out when it dawned on me this was not the way to go and headed back to lunch.
+This had the dismal effect of tacking on ten minutes and two more miles to the ride.
+I was quite bitter at the cyclists who were encouraging me, whom I mistakenly thought were doing the ride also.
+It turned out they were doing another ride with their local bike club and just happened to know that the Terrible Two was going on.
 I felt misled by them, even though they had done nothing wrong.
-The pressures of time and being sick did not do anything for my attitude.
+The pressures of time and being sick did not do anything positive for my attitude.

-On my way back through lunch again I chuck down yet another water bottle.
-Everyone at this point is talking about Skaggs, the double-summit climb ahead.
-About how steep and how hot it was, being unshaded practically the entire way.
+On the way back through lunch, I chucked down yet another water bottle.
+Everyone at this point was talking about Skaggs, the double-summit climb ahead, including how steep and how hot it was, being unshaded practically the entire way.
 Oh boy.

-I start out conservatively, and it dawns on me that I am not feeling so bad anymore!
-So maybe it was all just dehydration after all, and the three water bottles I chucked down in the last 20 minutes had cured this!
-I am actually passing people, although I stop SAG vehicles at just about every opportunity to top off my water bottles.
-It was indeed hot, probably about 90 degrees, but not totally unbearable.
+I started out conservatively, and actually was not feeling so bad anymore.
+So maybe the doom-like feelings were mostly caused by dehydration after all, and the three water bottles I drank in the last 20 minutes had cured this.
+I was even passing people, although I stop SAG vehicles at just about every opportunity to top off my water bottles.
+It was hot, probably about 90 degrees, but not totally unbearable.

-And soon… a long descent!
+And soon… a long descent.
 Aero-tuck time.
-Again, I stop off at a water stop, where one of the hostesses remarks how alive and strong I am looking there, not even being sweaty.
-I reply that I was indeed super sweaty, but the descent had cooled me off.
-But I am indeed feeling pretty well at that point.
+Again, I stopped off at a another water stop, where one of the hostesses remarked how alive and strong I was looking there, not even being sweaty.
+I replied that I was indeed super sweaty, but the descent had cooled me off.
+But I was indeed feeling pretty well at that point.

-Alas, this would be the last time until, say, 8 hours later that I did feel pretty decent still.
-Another killer double summit is ahead–one that is shaded–but is so steep I am totally dying on it.
+Alas, this would be the last time until eight hours later that I did feel pretty decent still.
+Another killer double summit was ahead–one that was shaded–but was so steep I was totally dying on it.

-1.7 mph!
+One-point-seven mph!
 If I had any other cyclometer besides an Avocet, this low speed would not have even registered.
-And yet, to my almost disbelief, I am barely turning my pedals in my 32 X 23 lowest gear, and am only going a 33-minute-mile pace!
-Not surprisingly, the climb takes me about 1.5 hours.
-You don’t go very far at this pace, and even if the hill is short, it takes a long time.
-I could have been walking faster, but my ego forbids me to walk.
-I might have been sick, I might have been slow, but I haven’t walked on a ride for a couple of years, and I just don’t want my last ride to end up that way.
+Yet, I was barely turning the pedals in the 32 X 23 lowest gear and was going a mere 33-minute-mile pace.
+Not surprisingly, then, the climb took me 1.5 hours.
+I could have been walking faster, but ego forbid me to walk.
+I might have been sick, I might have been slow, but I haven’t walked on a ride for a couple of years, and I just didn’t want my last double century for 1999 to end up that way.

-It is on this climb, however, I concede my chance for finishing within the 16.5-hour official time limit is entirely gone.
-My goal is now to just get to the last rest stop before 10:00 so I would be allowed to finish the ride.
-Even that is becoming something of a long shot now.
+It was on this climb, however, I conceded my chance for finishing within the 16.5-hour official time limit was entirely gone.
+My new goal was to get to the last rest stop before 10:00 p.m. so I would be allowed to finish the ride, even if I wouldn’t get the T-shirt.
+Even that goal was becoming something of a long shot.
 The climb was hard, humbling.
-But I keep on going.
+But I kept on going.

-Finally, hours later, I reach the Pacific.
-The wind conditions are favorable, and there seems to be a gradual descent, but yet I am totally dead at this point.
-In these conditions with a healthy body I probably would have been going at least 23+ mph, but right now I am coasting most of the way time and struggle to maintain 13 mph.
-A lady in her 50s even catches up to me at this point, and asks if we can trade pulls.
-I reply, “No… I’m really dyin’” to the dismay of both of us, so she heads up the road alone.
-Once again I am too tired to drink, although I stop about 3 times to take a leak at the side of the road.
-My body has finally given out on me.
+Finally, hours later, I reached the Pacific.
+The winds were favorable and there seemed to be a gradual descent.
+Yet, I was totally dead at this point.
+In these conditions with a healthy body I probably would have been going at least 23 mph, but I was coasting most of the way and struggled to maintain 13 mph.
+A lady in her 50s caught up to me and asked if we could trade pulls.
+I replied, “No, I’m really dying,” to the dismay of both of us, so she headed up the road alone.
+Once again I was too tired to drink, despite stopping three times to take a leak at the side of the road.
+My body had finally given out.

-At last, the rest stop at Fort Ross is now in sight!
-It is now about 7:00p, and only a few people are there.
-The elderly lady who had passed me half an hour earlier is still there, bemoaning how hard the ride was.
-We are also told about the next, and final, double-summit climb: Fort Ross Rd.
-She looks at me and asks, “What are we going to do?”
+At last, the rest stop at Fort Ross was in sight at 7:00 p.m.
+Only a few people were there.
+The older woman who passed me half an hour earlier was still there, bemoaning how hard the ride was.
+We were also told about the next, and final, double-summit climb: Fort Ross Rd.
+She looked at me and asked, “What are we going to do?”

 I mutter, “I’m going up it… just very slowly… probably at 1.7 mph like on the last climb.”
-The lady says, “I walked up that one!”
-Here we are, lamenting the toughness of these climbs together.
-There is a crucial difference in our attitudes, however.
-I had already decided I was going to keep on riding until I get kicked off the course, and wasn’t going to give it a 2nd thought about climbing whatever Mother Nature threw at me.
-On the other hand, she continues to dwell on how hard it is for a 50-year-old woman to be doing those rides, and is openly considering quitting.
-She stays behind while I take off on my own.
+The lady replied, “I walked up that one!”
+We lamented the toughness of these climbs together.
+There was a crucial difference in our attitudes, however.
+I already decided I was going to keep on riding until I got kicked off the course, and wasn’t going to give it a second thought about climbing whatever Mother Nature threw at me.
+On the other hand, she dwelled upon how hard it is for a 50-year-old woman to be doing these types of rides, and was openly considering quitting.
+She stayed behind while I took off on my own.

-The climb up Fort Ross starts off right away.
-Surprisingly, I am going well over 1.7 mph… probably about 6 mph.
-I am feeling a bit better after the stop at the rest stop.
-I am even catching up with someone!
+The climb up Fort Ross started right away.
+Surprisingly, I was going well over 1.7 mph—about 6 mph.
+I was feeling a bit better after the rest stop.
+I even caught up to another cyclist.

-Such energy is short-lived, however, but I am still well enough to keep on going without suffering too much.
-A pair of women pass me up, and though I let them quickly get 1/8th of a mile ahead of me, I use them to pace me.
-It is starting to get dark.
+Such energy was short-lived, but I was still well enough to keep going without suffering too much.
+A pair of women passed, and though I let them quickly get an eighth of a mile ahead, I kept pace.
+It was starting to get dark.

-First summit of the double-summit achieved!
-I can only hope the 2nd summit isn’t too bad.
-I keep on telling myself, “Last one of the day!” to lift my spirits, and it seems to work.
-Second summit achieved!
+I got over the first of the double summit and hoped the second summit wasn’t too bad.
+I kept telling myself “last one of the day” to lift my spirits, and it seemed to work.
+Second summit achieved.

-By this time the women who had passed me up are long gone, and the sun is rapidly going down.
-It is all descending now but the roads, unfortunately, are extremely poorly maintained!
-There are hairpin corners all over the place, too!
-So even here I do not make up much time.
-Finally I force myself to become slightly more aggressive in the downhills–taking the best lines and all, but I am braking a lot.
+By this time the women who had passed me were long gone, and the sun was rapidly going down.
+Most of the rest of the ride was mostly descending, but the roads were poorly maintained.
+There were hairpin corners all over the place, too.
+So even here I did not make up much time.
+Finally, I forced myself to become more aggressive in the downhills and take the best lines.
+Still, I was braking a lot.

-I am so relieved when we are out of the hills, even though it means I won’t have much of a descent.
-Just 10 or so more miles to the last rest stop, and about an hour-and-a-half before it closes.
-At this point I’m pretty sure I can do it!
+I was so relieved when I was out of the hills, even though it meant I wouldn’t have many more descents.
+There were only 10 more miles to the last rest stop and an hour-and-a-half before it closed.
+At this point I was pretty sure I could make it.

-Knowing it’s not a sure thing, however, esp. if there were any more uphills, I again force myself to ride more aggressively.
-I am esp. starting to feel apprehensive that it is getting rather dark, and my lights are at the rest stop ahead!
-I remember the Eastern Sierra Double earlier this year when I had estimated I lost at least 45 minutes due to not having good lights.
-Thank goodness at this time of year the daylight hours are at a maximum, with the sun being fully down only until 9:15p, but I resign to the fact that I will be riding in total darkness for at least 10 minutes or so.
+Knowing it wasn’t a certain thing, I again forced myself to ride more aggressively.
+I was especially feeling apprehensive that it was getting dark, and my lights were at the rest stop ahead.
+I remember the Central Coast Double Century earlier this year when I lost at least 45 minutes due to not having good lights.
+Thank goodness at this time of year the daylight hours were at a maximum, with the sun being fully down only until 9:15 p.m., but I resigned to the fact that I would be riding in total darkness for at least ten minutes.

 To the Finish

-I hang around with other riders for the next half hour, just chatting and reveling in the fact that we had gotten to the last rest stop in time to finish the ride.
-I am now full of energy from the euphoria of it all, recounting how I was so sick the day before, how important finishing this ride was to fulfill my cycling goals for the year, how it is my birthday… and I feel victorious for getting so far under the circumstances.
-It’s true there is still 15 miles to go.
-But everything after this point is anticlimactic.
+I hung around with other riders for the next half hour, chatting and reveling in the fact that we had gotten to the last rest stop in time to finish the ride.
+I was now full of energy and euphoric, recounting how I was so sick the day before, how important finishing this ride was to fulfill my cycling goals for the year, and how it was my birthday.
+I felt victorious for getting so far under the circumstances.
+There were still 15 miles to go.
+But those miles were anticlimactic.

-The final people coming in to the rest stop (4 of them, including a husband and wife couple), are all very nice, and we have some good laughs while we pick up and mount our lights for the last leg of this brutal ride.
-A huge contrast to some of the attitude-challenged guys from earlier in the ride.
-We ride the last leg together, the very final group.
+The last people coming into the rest stop—four of them, including a husband and wife couple—were very nice and we had some good laughs while we picked up and mounted lights for the last leg of this brutal ride.
+They were a huge contrast to the attitude-challenged guys from earlier in the day.
+We rode the last leg together, the final group.

-The last 15 miles feel like the last stage of the Tour de France–just a big celebration, a cruise to the finish.
-I have legs again, perhaps not of my normal strength, but adequate ones.
-And the high-powered Trek bike light–the first one I’ve ever used on an ultramarathon ride other than my wimpy 2-watt VistaLight headlight–is amazing.
+The last 15 miles felt like the final stage of the Tour de France–a big celebration and mostly a cruise to the finish.
+I had cycling legs again—maybe not of normal strength, but adequate ones.
+And the high-powered Trek bike light–the first light I’ve ever used on an ultra-marathon ride other than my wimpy two-watt VistaLight headlight–was amazing.
 Thanks, Dave, for lending it to me.
-The others have wimpy lights so I ride at the front, lighting everyone’s way.
+These were the brightest lights so I rode at the front, lighting everyone’s way.

-By 11:10p, the job is done… rolling into the high school, with virtually no one there.
-We are definitely the very last group to come in.
-Dinner is already being packed away, to which we grab what we could.
-But despite the struggle and suffering of it all, it is a hard-earned victory, one that was made perhaps even more gratifying on my b’day than if everything had gone entirely smoothly.
-No, when I do the ride again I’d rather not be sick, but looking back I am so thankful that I wasn’t so sick that I couldn’t do the ride at all.
+Despite the struggle and suffering of it all, this felt like a hard-earned victory, one that was made even more gratifying on my birthday than if everything had gone entirely smoothly.
+No, when I do the ride again I’d rather not be sick, but looking back I am thankful that I wasn’t so sick that I couldn’t do the ride at all.

-And I will do the ride again someday, most likely next year.
-The 16.5-hour time limit has been elusive to me this year, but it leaves a rare ultramarathon goal still hanging out there after a fulfilling career.
+I will do the ride again someday, probably next year.
+The 16.5-hour time goal was elusive this year, but it left an ultra-marathon goal still hanging out there.
 A reason to carry on, to cycle more miles.
-I can’t wait!
+I can’t wait.

 Ride Data